LonoCloud/conlink/README.md

 ```

 Connect to the internal containers from an external host on your
-network (traffic between ipvlan interfaces on the same host is
+network (traffic between macvlan interfaces on the same host is
 prevented):

 ```